 Business of Certification Workshop

-This workshop is designed for strategic decision-makers of certification programs and other staff responsible for developing business strategy.
+This workshop is designed for strategic decision-makers of certification programs and other senior staff and board members responsible for developing business strategy.
 Intended Audience

 Once your certification program is up and running, you discover the real truth about managing these programs: ensuring psychometric soundness and legal defensibility is the easiest part of administering the program.
 There are widely available standards and accepted practices you can rely on for guidance.
 Succeeding in the business of certification is the real challenge.